Allocation of time slots at EU airports

-It seeks to ensure that where airport capacity is scarce, the available landing and take-off slots* are used efficiently and distributed in an equitable, non-discriminatory and transparent way.
+It aims to ensure that, where airport capacity is scarce, the available landing and take-off slots* are used efficiently and distributed in a fair, non-discriminatory and transparent way.

-The regulation lays down the objective criteria on the basis of which an airport can be designated as coordinated* or schedules facilitated* on the grounds that its capacity is insufficient.
+The regulation lays down the objective criteria on the basis of which an airport can be designated as a coordinated airport* or a schedules facilitated airport* if its capacity is insufficient.

-The EU country responsible for a coordinated or schedules-facilitated airport must ensure the appointment as airport coordinator or schedules facilitator of a qualified individual or legal entity with extensive experience of the coordination involved in planning the movements of air carrier aircraft.
+The Member State responsible for a coordinated or schedules facilitated airport must appoint a qualified individual or legal body with extensive experience of the coordination involved in planning the movements of aircraft as airport coordinator or schedules facilitator.

-The coordinator/schedules facilitator acts in a neutral, non-discriminatory and transparent manner and should be functionally separated from any single interested party.
+The coordinator or schedules facilitator acts in a neutral, non-discriminatory and transparent manner and should be functionally separated from any single interested party.

 The system of financing the coordinator’s activities will be such as to guarantee the coordinator’s independent status.
 The same coordinator may be appointed for more than one airport.